 This study aims to analyze the influence of Islamic service quality and knowledge on loyalty with the mediating variable of religiosity in Jambi Province.
 The high number of Muslim communities in Jambi Province indicates the high level of religiosity of the Jambi Province community.
 Low Peneteration of Islamic Banking in Jambi Province both collection and financing products and banking services.
 Starting to be offered a lot of Islamic financial products in Jambi Province, one of which is Islamic banking products.
 This study uses the Structural Equation Modeling (SEM) method with 101 respondents coming from Jambi province.
 The quality of service in Islamic banking in this study is not significant considering that Islamic values have not been properly implemented in Islamic banking.
-Thus, Islamic banking products shows that customers can be loyal.
+Thus, Islamic values need not only be applied individually but as a whole.
+A good level of public knowledge about Islamic banking products shows that customers can be loyal.
 This is reinforced by the stronger level of religious community of Islam.
-The research also shows that most respondents are unfamiliar with Islamic banking.
+The research also shows that most respondents have a high level of religiosity in the fighibadah but not in fighmuamalah, so in general respondents are unfamiliar with Islamic banking.